Judson A. Brewer

-Judson Alyn Brewer, M.D., Ph.D., (born 1974) is an American psychiatrist, neuroscientist and New York Times best-selling author.
+Judson Alyn Brewer (born 1974) is an American psychiatrist, neuroscientist and author.
 He studies the neural mechanisms of mindfulness using standard and real-time fMRI, and has translated research findings into programs to treat addictions.
 Brewer founded MindSciences, Inc. (now known as DrJud), an app-based digital therapeutic treatment program for anxiety, overeating, and smoking.
 He is director of research and innovation at Brown University's Mindfulness Center and associate professor in behavioral and social sciences in the Brown School of Public Health, and in psychiatry at Brown's Warren Alpert Medical School.

 Early life and education

-Judson Brewer (born about 1974) is the son of Victor and Alice Brewer.
+Judson Brewer is the son of Victor and Alice Brewer.
 As a boy he delivered papers for the Indianapolis News and received a college scholarship sponsored by that newspaper in 1992.
 He attended Brebeuf Preparatory in Indianapolis and earned an A.B. in chemistry in 1996 at Princeton University.
 He earned his M.D. in 2004 from Washington University School of Medicine in St. Louis, where in 2002 he had also earned his Ph.D. in immunology, working in the laboratory of Louis J. Muglia.
 His dissertation was titled The Role of Glucocorticoids in Immune System Development.

 Between 2005 and 2007 Brewer worked in the post-doctoral Neuroscience Research Training Program at the Yale School of Medicine.
 He was chief resident in 2007 at the Clinical Neuroscience Research Unit of the Connecticut Mental Health Center, and he had a research training fellowship in substance abuse at Yale.
 In 2008 Brewer completed his residency in psychiatry at the Yale School of Medicine.
 In 2009 he earned board certification in psychiatry from the American Board of Psychiatry and Neurology.